-At the time of writing this, Catwa has four male Bento mesh heads: Daniel, Stanley, Shaheen, and Dino.
-I own them all, and will be using Daniel throughout this post, where I will be:
+As of December 2019, Catwa has nine male Bento mesh heads: Daniel, Stanley, Shaheen, Dino, Victor, Skell, Dude, Gac, and Travis.
+As a CSR and manager for Catwa I own them all, and will be using Daniel throughout this post, where I will be:

 - Guiding you through the basics of the three main Catwa HUDs: the Master, Animation, and Beard HUDs

 - Showing you what you need to know about the important blokey stuff like how the hell you tint all of your beard